RyanJarv/ryanjarv.github.io/_posts/2026-01-05-unauth-aws-rosa-cluster-takeover.md

 my HTTP history in Caido, I found the values in the response from `/api/accounts_mgmt/v1/current_account`:

 ![current account](/images/current-account.png)
+***Note:**The Authentication header is missing in this screenshot, this was due to Caido's screenshot mode which remove's auth headers.
+The vulnerability was related to not validating ownership, not missing authentication.*

 # The Vulnerability: Missing Authorization